With the fifth anniversary of Drive here — it’s true — there are new and novel vinyl versions of the Drive soundtrack out now or coming out very soon.

 Invada’s taking pre-orders now.
 They’ll start shipping on Sept.
 30 and continue until the end of the year.
 Then this special edition will only be available for sale for a billion dollars by some jerk on Discogs.
 (Note: The standard version will come back afterward, so there’s that.)
 (Second Note: See what I did there?)

-Then there’s the Italians Do It Better 12-inch (at 45rpm) with the four pop songs from the soundtrack.
+Then there’s the Italians Do It Better 12-inch (at 45rpm) with the four pop songs from the Drive soundtrack.

 Italians artists Chromatics and Desire make an appearance, with “Tick of the Clock” and “Under Your Spell,” respectively.
 Kavinsky’s and Lovefoxx’s “Nightcall” and College’s and Electric Youth’s “A Real Hero” also are included.